eProsima/Fast-DDS-spy/docs/rst/notes/forthcoming_version.rst

 This release will include the following **Configuration features**:

-* Store schemas in OMG IDL and ROS 2 msg format.
+* Display information in either ROS 2 format or the raw DDS format.